Approach

 Up-and-through release, release angle, follow-through.

 Generic video tools look at "a person moving."
-We built a model specifically around javelin, the phases, the mechanics, and the coaching language real javelin coaches use.
+We built a model specifically around javelin. the phases, the mechanics, and the coaching language real javelin coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 These are the technique patterns we see over and over again across javelin athletes.
 Each one has a specific look on video and a specific fix.